adapta-project/adapta-gtk-theme/README.md

   sudo apt-get update
   sudo apt-get install adapta-gtk-theme
   ```
-  to install theme (it also upgrades your Gnome-Tweak-Tool, too).
+  to install theme (it also upgrades your Gnome-Tweak-Tool).

 2. select `Adapta` via Gnome-Tweak-Tool.